conradolandia/spyder-themeweaver/docs/THEME_GENERATOR.md

 ### Common Issues

 1. **"Theme already exists"**: Use `--overwrite` to replace existing themes
-2. **"Invalid colors"**: Ensure hex colors are valid and dark/light colors are properly ordered
+2. **"Invalid colors"**: Ensure hex colors are valid and meet the requirements (not too dark/light, sufficient saturation)
 3. **"Color conversion failed"**: Some extreme colors may not convert properly between color spaces
 4. **"Missing dependencies"**: Ensure all required packages are installed
+5. **"Color out of gamut"**: Very saturated colors may fall outside the sRGB gamut and will be automatically adjusted

 ### Getting Help